b-hexsoul/Workout_Tracker/README.md

 This project utilizes an MVC design pattern with MongoDB, Mongoose ODM, and Express, allowing the user to log a workout with multiple exercises.
 The total duration of a workout is return using the mongodb aggregation pipeline.

-## User Story

-As a business owner
-I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business

 ### Built With

 - [MongoDB]